-of the quantity involved.
+The fact that it has become usual to pick out the units for derived quantities in the way indicated has sometimes led to an unfortunate confusion as to the real significance of dimensional formulae.
+Thus there has grown up the practice of speaking of the dimensions of a unit when what is really intended is the dimensions of the quantity involved.
 It certainly seems best, however, to use the dimensional formula of a quantity as a shorthand restatement of its definition in terms of the fundamental kinds of quantity.
 The dimensional formula is thus a symbol for the physical nature of the derived quantity and a recapitulation of the necessary relation between different kinds of quantity rather than the statement of a relation between units which we find convenient.
 (Tolman 1917, 249)

 The dimensional relations between quantities are necessary, not conventional.
-This distinguishes quantity-dimensions from unit-dimensions, or dimensional systems from unit systems (see $\S1.3$ ).
-Generally speaking, a dimensional system or a unit system can be used to fix the other, by defining a coherent system of units.
-Non-standard dimensional systems are often defined in this way by setting a constant equal to one and eliminating one kind of unit for another, e.g. the spatialization of time units in relativity theory upon the adoption of the light postulate; If one takes this to be a true elimination of the constant c then one adopts a dimensional system in which time and length quantities are equivalent.
+This necessity distinguishes quantity dimensions from unit dimensions, or dimensional systems from unit systems (see sec.
+1.3).
+Generally speaking, a dimensional system or a unit system can be used to fix the other by defining a coherent system of units.
+Nonstandard dimensional systems are often defined in this way by setting a constant equal to 1 and eliminating one kind of unit for another-for example, the spatialization of time units in relativity theory on the adoption of the light postulate.
+If one takes this to be a true elimination of the constant c, then one adopts a dimensional system in which time and length quantities are equivalent.
 Tolman rejects any such conventionalism regarding the basic quantity dimensions.
-For him the reduction of the time dimension to the space dimension would be the same as reducing pressure to volume on account of using them to form a two dimensional graph-a well founded correlation is insufficient for a dimensional reduction, let alone the reduction of a fundamental quantity dimension.
-By distinguishing the necessary dimensional relations of quantities from the conventional "dimensional" relations of units, Tolman takes himself to be reiterating what I am calling the ontic-formal dimension distinction he made in Tolman (1916).
-This confusion between the "dimensions of quantity" and "dimensions of unit" he claims may be
+For him, the reduction of the time dimension to the space dimension would be the same as reducing pressure to volume on account of using them to form a two-dimensional graph-a well-founded correlation is insufficient for a dimensional reduction, let alone the reduction of a fundamental quantity dimension.
+By distinguishing the necessary dimensional relations of quantities from the conventional "dimensional" relations of units, Tolman takes himself to be reiterating what I am calling the "ontic-formal dimension distinction" he made in Tolman (1916).
+This confusion between the "dimensions of quantity" and "dimensions of unit" he claims may be "a contributory cause for a number of criticisms which have been made on the principle of similitude" (Tolman 1917, 251).
+That said, Tolman stops short of an explicit defense of his principle and, as far as I've seen, never defends or makes use of it again.
+As I argue in the next section, the points he makes against Bridgman's libertine conventionalism do point the way to a metaphysics of quantity dimensions, but one weaker than the quantity-dimension fundamentalism that he develops over the course the debate concerning his principle of similitude.

-&lt;sup>60Physicists often talk in this manner, but it is apparent that they usually take this to only be a change in unit systems and not in dimensional systems.
-The "suppressed" constants return when it is time for physical interpretation (compare Rücker 1888).
+55. Physicists often talk in this manner, but it is apparent that they usually take this to be a change only in unit systems and not in dimensional systems.
+The "suppressed" constants return when it is time for physical interpretation (but see Rücker 1888).

-&lt;sup>61Though Tolman is a metaphysical realist about dimension, he thinks what we take to be the number of dimensions is a manner of empirical inquiry.
-The special sciences, following the example of thermodynamics, may introduce new kinds of measurable quantities (e.g. economics).
+56. Although Tolman is a metaphysical realist about dimension, he thinks what we take to be the number of dimensions is a manner of empirical inquiry.
+The special sciences, following the example of thermodynamics, may introduce new kinds of measurable quantities (e.g., economics).
 The reduction of the number of dimensions seemed to him impossible, but not logically so.